ArjunB126/Puzzle_Mania/README.md

 4. Relaxing Gameplay: Take a break from your busy day and dive into the soothing world of our puzzle game.
 The mesmerizing images and tranquil music make it a perfect way to unwind.

+The Image Shuffle Puzzle is not just a game; it's a journey of self-improvement and artistic exploration.
+With its visually stunning puzzles and captivating gameplay, you'll find yourself getting lost in the world of rearranging images.

+Are you up for the challenge?
+Sharpen your mind, unlock your creativity, and embark on an unforgettable puzzle-solving adventure today!